Python Binary File Guide: Practical Read, Parse, Write

 • Compressed files (ZIP, RAR, GZ, etc.)

-The main difference between binary and text files lies in their data storage method.
+The major difference between binary files and text files is their data storage method.

-Binary FileStored as sequences of 0s and 1s.jpg, .mp3, .exe
+Binary fileSaved as a byte sequence of 0s and 1s.jpg, .mp3, .exe

 Main Differences

-• Text files contain only data interpretable as characters.
+• Text files contain only data that can be interpreted as characters.

-• Binary files can contain any type of data (images, audio, executable code, etc.).
+• Binary files contain all kinds of data (images, audio, executable code, etc.).

 1. Size

-• Binary files may be larger due to encoding overhead.
+• Binary files can be larger due to encoding overhead even with the same content.

-• Text files can be opened and edited directly with editors like Notepad or VS Code.
+• Text files can be opened and edited directly with editors such as Notepad or VS Code.

-By reading binary files, Python programs can analyze images or process audio data.
+By reading binary files, Python programs can analyze images and process audio data.

-# Example: Read a PNG image as binary
+# Example: Read a PNG image file as binary

 with open("image.png", "rb") as file: